*This post may contain affiliate links. Please read the full disclosure here.

 Ready to give this a try?

-Here is a course that is perfect for beginners looking to learn how to convert your pencil sketch into digital art.
-Take advantage of the free 2-month trial with Skillshare and choose any of the illustrator courses listed to suit your level.
+Are you looking beginners online classes to learn how to convert your pencil sketch into digital art?
+Take advantage of this free trial with Skillshare and choose any of the illustrator courses listed to suit your level.